athino/react-epic/README.md

 ```

-### 5. Crate the consumer and connect your effects
+### 5. Create the consumer and connect your effects

 Next to your `root.ts` file, add a new file called `consumer.ts`.